iapyeh/GGeditor/docs/DocStructure.rst

 * Image alt\-title was exported to reST :alt:, but alt\-description was not.

-* Resized image dimension was coded as :width: and :height: argument of reST.
-Though, you will see this image with original size in Github’s preview page, but it is recognized in the Sphinx.
+* Resized dimension was exported to  :width: and :height:.

-* Image adjustments, border, cropping was dropped.
-So always the original image was exported.
+* Image adjustments, border, cropping in Google Docs were dropped when exported to reST.
+Always the original image was exported.

+* Please be noted, currently the Github skipped :width:, :height:, :align:. you will see them be effective in the Sphinx (ReadTheDocs) only.

 * Images were saved into a subfolder.
 The naming rules for this subfolder are: